doocs/leetcode/solution/1000-1099/1098.Unpopular Books/README_EN.md

 | name           | varchar |
 | available_from | date    |
 +----------------+---------+
-book_id is the primary key of this table.
+book_id is the primary key (column with unique values) of this table.
 </pre>

 <p>&nbsp;</p>